cristianoliveira/aerospace-ipc/docs/MIGRATION-2-to-3.md

 # Migration Guide

 This guide helps you migrate from the old API to the new service-based API.
+If you are

+Minimum version of the AeroSpace socket client required for compatibility

+AeroSpace 0.15.0 till 0.19.x use <=v0.2.1
+AeroSpace 0.20.0 onwards use >=v0.3.0

+This guide is for migrating from v2.x to v3.x of the Go client library.

 ## Overview